Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 **NOTE**

+**I no longer have access to ArcGIS Pro so I am no longer actively developing or supporting anything that involves arcpy or arcgisscripting.**

 **arcpy for Pro 3.4 and numpy >= 2.x cannot be used together.**
 **It may be some time before arcpy is updated to use newer versions of the numpy stack.**
 **I will continue to develop the python/numpy side of things but I will no longer support anything requiring numpy (etc) < 2.0**